buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcPresentationAppearanceResource/Entities/IfcPixelTexture.md

 ### Pixel
 Flat list of hexadecimal values, each describing one pixel by 1, 2, 3, or 4 components.
 { .change-ifc2x3}
-> IFC2x3 CHANGE&nbsp; The data type has been changed from STRING to BINARY.
+> IFC2x3 CHANGE  The data type has been changed from STRING to BINARY.

 ## Formal Propositions